outerbounds/nbdoc/README.md

       -h, --help             show this help message and exit --srcdir SRCDIR        A directory of notebooks to refresh recursively, can also be a filename.
+      --flags FLAGS          Space separated list of flags (tst_flags in settings.ini) to NOT ignore while running notebooks.
+                             Otherwise, those cells are ignored.
       --n_workers N_WORKERS  Number of workers to use --pause PAUSE          Pause time (in secs) between notebooks to avoid race conditions (default: 0.5)